-All Mom Wants For Christmas Is To Hear 'Thank You' (& Also These Sparkly Tights)
+All I Want Is To Hear 'Thank You' (& Also These Sparkly Tights)

 If the Grinch taught the world one thing, it's this: holding hands and singing songs with the people you love is worth more than any present or Christmas decoration you can find.
 And look, I know this to be true.
 I am a mother to two perfect little girls, and their excitement and glee and cheerfulness this season is really all I need to feel happy and satisfied.
 No emotional holiday labor here, you guys.
 Everything is holly and jolly and lovely.

 I mean here I am, covered in glitter from the kindergarten Christmas party I singlehandedly put together after no other parent volunteered to help.
 My fingers are still curved tightly around an eggnog ladle, there are bits of sugar cookie dough under my fingernails, and my mouth forever smells like stale peppermint because eating candy canes is faster than warming up last night's pizza delivery.
 It's all worth it.
 You are all worth it, children.
 Your joy and your glee is worth so much more than any gift from a store.
 I just thought the Christmases I had when I was little were good.
 I had no idea how much better it would get to experience Christmas through your sweet little eyes.

 So here's my Christmas wish list this morning.
 Truly, this is all I ask of you, my babies.

 A literal "thank you" would be so nice this year, children.
 I've been awake since 5 a.m. sewing your angel costume for the Christmas pageant because you said you were "too big" to be a sheep this year, and you took the seam ripper right out of my hand to hand me your advent calendar so I could pry the tiny chocolate out of the tiny plastic window.
 But it's OK!
 I do this because I love you and because I love the joy you get out of this season.
 All I ask for is a "thank you" on Christmas morning.